cktai17/cktai17.github.io/presentations.md

 04. 2015 Aug 28, “Left Radicalism and the Milky Way: Connecting the Socialist and Scientific Virtues of Anton Pannekoek”, _Epistemic Virtues in the Sciences and the Humanities,_ Descartes Centre for the History and Philosophy of the Sciences and the Humanities, Utrecht University.
 03. 2015 Jun 19, “Human Virtues and the Ideal Scientist: Post-disciplinary Perspectives on Einstein and Pannekoek”, with Jeroen van Dongen, _Sixth Gewina Meeting of Historians of Science in the Low Countries_, Woudschoten, Zeist.
 02. 2015 Jan 23, “How to Represent the Milky Way: Searching for the Relations between the Astronomy and Marxism of Anton Pannekoek”, _Fifth Low Countries History of Science_ _PhD-Conference_, Rolduc Abbey, Kerkrade.
 01. 2014 May 24, Objectiviteit of interpretatie?
-Het Melkwegonderzoek van Kapteyn en Pannekoek door het kader van epistemische waarden. _Workshop Tweede Wetenschappelijke Revolutie_, Museum Boerhaave, Leiden. {: reversed="reversed"}
+Het Melkwegonderzoek van Kapteyn en Pannekoek door het kader van epistemische waarden. _Workshop Tweede Wetenschappelijke Revolutie_, Museum Boerhaave, Leiden.{: reversed="reversed"}
 ---

 ## Colloquiums, Seminars, Master Classes, and Guest Lectures